Kudle beach, Gokarna, Karnataka state, India

 Varkala 's spectacular setting encompasses the only sea cliffs in lowly Kerala, a 900 year old temple and some popular beaches.
 The top of the cliff is where hotels, guest houses, restaurants, cafés and shops line a paved pathway with steps down to the beach.
 Varkala is about an hour north of Kovalam beaches (picture below).

-Bekal Fort Beach, Kerala (8kms from Kanhangad or 50kms from Mangalore).
+Bekal Fort Beach, 8kms from Kanhangad or 50kms from Mangalore is

-Unspoilt in this context means no facilities except a massive, 160,000 sqm fort.
+unspoilt meaning there are no facilities except for a massive, 160,000 sqm fort.

 Goan beach life is neatly separated into every scene you might desire and many you might not.
 There are the rave enclaves in Anjuna and Vagator along with massive beaches if you don't mind body-shaking bass at sundown; the crowded charter-holiday region of Candolim, Calangute and Baga; the luxury resorts and empty sands of Varca and Cavelossim; the laid-back, less-developed fishing villages to the far north such as Chapora and Arambol; and in the far south spread Palolem and Patnem beaches, where neo-hippies escape into a purple haze.
 Score: 7/10